-Elbit Systems' Compensation Policy allowed Elbit Systems to purchase, from time to time during the term of the Compensation Policy, directors and officers (D&O) liability insurance on terms and for premiums that reflect current market conditions with respect to the Company and the nature of its operations; provided that the coverage limit shall not exceed \$150 million and the annual premium to be paid by Elbit Systems shall not exceed \$1 million for each such insurance policy.
-In accordance with the Companies Law, our Compensation Committee and the Board respectively approved, in meetings held in November 2016, the purchase of D&O liability insurance which complies with the requirements of the Compensation Policy.
-In their November 2016 meetings, our Audit Committee and Board also approved, in accordance with the Israeli Companies Regulations (Relief from Related Parties' Transactions), 5760-2000, the inclusion of Michael Federmann and David Federmann (who may be considered direct or indirect controlling shareholders of the Company) and of Bezhalel Machlis, our President and CEO, in the D&O liability insurance policy to be purchased by the Company for the Company's other directors and officers.
-As of March 15, 2017, the D&O policy's limit of liability was \$70 million and the annual premium was \$300,000.
+In accordance with the Framework Resolution, our Compensation Committee and the Board each approved, in meetings held in March 2018, the purchase of a D&O liability insurance policy which complies with the requirements of the Framework Resolution and also approved the inclusion of Messrs.
+Michael Federmann and David Federmann (who may each be considered a direct or indirect controlling shareholder of the Company), and our CEO, in the coverage of such policy.
+As of March 15, 2018, the D&O policy's limit of liability was \$100 million and the annual premium was \$400,000.